Darkknight-86/RAG_Benchmark/docs/RAG_Pipeline_Metrics_Guide.md

-# RAG Pipeline Metrics Comprehensive Guide
+# RAG Pipeline Metrics Guide

 ## 📊 Overview

-This guide explains the complete metrics system for the Financial RAG Pipeline, including real-time streaming metrics and LLM query performance tracking.
+This guide explains the complete metrics system for the RAG Pipeline, including real-time streaming metrics and LLM query performance tracking.
 The system exports metrics to component-specific CSV files every 30 seconds for detailed analysis.

 ## 🏗️ Architecture